pdt1806/public/README.md

 # benny's public library

-This is basically just an http file server that serves files from a directory.
-Except I made it public so that I can share files with everyone over the internet.
+An HTTP file server that serves files from a directory, except I made it public so that I can share files with everyone over the internet.

 ## Inspirations